-Since 2006, everyone taking TYSABRI in the United States has been part of the TOUCH® Prescribing Program, which keeps track of every person taking TYSABRI.
+Since 2006, everyone taking TYSABRI in the US has been part of the TOUCH® Prescribing Program, which keeps track of every person taking TYSABRI.
 Read more about TYSABRI side effects and safety.

 When your doctor writes you a prescription for TYSABRI, both of you will review, complete, and sign the enrollment form for the TOUCH Prescribing Program.
 This is to make sure that you are informed about the risks of treatment with TYSABRI, including the risk of progressive multifocal leukoencephalopathy (PML).